Australia is a strange place, all the way on the other side of the world, and separated from many other Western countries.

 The chocolate-soaked, coconut covered sponge that holds up the very foundation of Australian culture, lamingtons are a staple in bakeries the country over.
-Only made better with a jam surprise in the middle, they’re the best snack coming, anytime of the day.
+Only made better with a jam surprise in the middle, they’re the best snack coming, any time of the day.

-We know, it’s basically impossible to get party mix where there’s an appropriate mix of all of your favourite, but that doesn’t make it any less difficult to turn them away.
+We know, it’s basically impossible to get a party mix where there’s an appropriate mix of all of your favourites, but that doesn’t make it any less difficult to turn them away.
 The best Australian relationships are born by two people who like all the opposite kinds of lollies after all.

+Talking about Aussie Foods?
 Honeycomb ice cream + biscuit pieces = the stuff of dreams.
 And don’t tell us that the Golden Gaytime tubs are going to ruin anytime, because we can’t hear you over all the ice cream we’ve just eaten.